 Churchwood Gardens

 A south London site hidden behind Victorian terraces, with a history of failed planning applications by others.
-Bryden Wood designed nine cedar-clad pavilions around a central garden – and every one of the 71 homes was let within two weeks of completion.
+Bryden Wood designed and gained approval for nine cedar-clad pavilions around a central garden – every one of the 71 homes let within two weeks of completion.

 Project details: